• ER Wait Times

 The time between birth and heading home from the hospital is special.
 It’s a critical period for helping your baby transition to their new world, and it’s a chance for you to recover from childbirth.
 Our maternity care team is here to ensure you and your baby have the care and support you need during this time.

 During your hospital stay, we encourage you to take advantage of the Newborn Channel, our in-house infant care educational TV channel.
-It’s available 24 hours a day and features free, continuous programming on:
+It’s available 24 hours a day and features free, continuous programming on recovery from childbirth, care of a newborn and various family topics.

 Recovery After Vaginal Birth